 If you’ve been the victim of false and defamatory posts on WebActivism.com or other fraud/scam reporting websites, reach out to the defamation removal lawyers of Minc Law ASAP!

 At Minc Law, we will do everything in our power to secure a swift and effective removal from such sites.
 In our tenure as nationally recognized defamation removal attorneys, we’ve secured the removal and takedown of over 25,000 pieces of content, litigated in over 22 states and 3 countries, and worked with 1300+ clients (read up on what they have to say about us here).
-Furthermore, we’ve worked tirelessly with numerous website administrators, content managers, and third-party arbitration firms to secure the timely and permanent removal, so rest assured you’re in good hands.
+Furthermore, we’ve worked tirelessly with numerous website administrators, content managers, and third-party arbitration firms to secure the timely, permanent and guaranteed removal, so rest assured you’re in good hands.

 We’re here to fight for your reputation.